gavinbuilds/gavinbuilds.github.io/docs/03-work/taiga-robotics.md

 - running FDM and SLA prints
 - maintaining the printer and debugging defects/artifacts

-Note: I did get permission to talk about my work in depth.
+Note: I did get permission to talk about my work in depth and feel free to ask me about any of these projects!

 ---